structured-query-language/structured-query-language.github.io/using-transform-function-in-snowflake-to-extract-values-from-a-json-array.md

 444 |
 444 |

+### Using the TRANSFORM function with a Lamba expression

 We can using the TRANSFORM function to apply a Lambda Fuction to each element in the JSON array to extract the Coupon as following:

 ```sql